Manual journal entry

 Upload a manual journal entry

-2. Select the + icon to create a new manual journal entry.
+Select the + icon to create a new manual journal entry.

-3. Upload your prepared manual journal entry file.
+Upload your prepared manual journal entry file.

-4. Select the posting details:
+Select posting details

-5. Select Save.
+Select Save.

 Review and approve the journal entry

-1. Select the arrow icon next to the uploaded file.
+Select the arrow icon next to the uploaded file.

-2. Open the entry in the Revenue Workbench.
+Open the entry in the Revenue Workbench.

-3. Review the uploaded journal entry carefully, including:
+Review the entry

-4. Enter review comments.
+Enter review comments

-• Reject to cancel the transaction and prevent it from affecting the books.
+Select Approve to post the entry permanently, or Reject to cancel the transaction and prevent it from affecting the books.

 How dates affect recognition

-The values in Start Date and End Date determine how RevRec reflects the entry:
+The values in Start Date and End Date determine how RevRec reflects the entry.

 ScenarioResult